Born 10 July 1810, at Granville, Licking, Ohio.

 Notes for JOHN BEED: In the 1870 Census John and Celma are seen in Ingram Township and living with them was Ezra Holcomb, Celma's uncle.
 Living next to them were E. W. Haecker and his family and Charles Beed and his family.
 According to the "History of Franklin County, Iowa", John's business was: "engaging in buying grain".
 He was the first of the Beed family to come to America in 1853, coming from London and settling in Batavia, Ill., then moving to Hampton, Iowa in 1858.

 Notes for REV. EMANUEL WILHELM HAECKER: Emanual's name is sometimes seen as "Emmuel".
-He was the oldest son of Henry and Barbara, and lived in Franklin County, Iowa, from about 1860 until the time of his death.
+He was the oldest son of Henry and Barbara, and lived in Franklin County, Iowa, from about 1860 until his death.
 He was a Congregational Minister.

 Return to Rose index page.